dmparrishphd/Shapiro/README.md

 [Files](./Files),
 [Mirrors](./Mirrors), and
 [Pkgs](./Pkgs)
-will never change and will never move.
+directories will never change and will never move.
 The file names and paths, _relavive to the repository root_, are fixed.
 A discipline like this is necessary for reliability and [reproducibility](https://www.nap.edu/catalog/25303/reproducibility-and-replicability-in-science).